Saint Library

 "Evil is nothing else than absence of goodness, just as darkness also is absence of light.
 For goodness is the light of the mind, and, similarly, evil is the darkness of the mind."

-Born the son of a Umayyad court official in 7th-century Damascus, John of Damascus walked away from wealth and power to become a monk — and from his cell at Mar Saba composed the theological synthesis that shaped both Catholic and Orthodox Christianity for a millennium.
-His defense of sacred images during the iconoclastic controversy, drawn from inside a Muslim caliphate, helped save Christian art from extinction.
+Born the son of a senior Umayyad court official in 7th-century Damascus, John of Damascus left wealth and influence to become a monk at Mar Saba, where he composed the theological synthesis that shaped Catholic and Orthodox Christianity for a millennium.
+His written defense of sacred images, composed safely inside a Muslim caliphate, proved decisive in the iconoclast controversy.

 John of Damascus